ELEC

 March 14‚ 2013– Assembly State Government Committee approves a bill (A-3863) co-sponsored by Assemblyman Reed Gusciora (D-15) and Assemblywoman Linda Stender (D-22) that adopts ELEC’s proposal to require political non-profit groups and Super PACs to disclose contributions and expenditures if they take part in a New Jersey election.

-March 26‚ 2013– Attorney General Jeffrey Chiesa announces indictment against Birdsall Services Group and several executives for allegedly circumventing the state’s pay–to–play laws.
+March 26‚ 2013– Attorney General Jeffrey S. Chiesa announces indictment against Birdsall Services Group and several executives for allegedly circumventing the state’s pay-to-play laws.

-April 30‚ 2013– A bill (S–2748) is introduced by Senators James Beach (D–6) and Linda Greenstein (D–14) proposing a sweeping overall of campaign finance laws.
-It would establish a single statewide pay–to–play law; scale back the use of the “fair and open” loophole while still allowing it for state‚ county and municipal political party committees; expand disclosure requirements for independent groups; require disclosure of all contributions‚ not just those above $300; raise contribution limits in accordance with ELEC’s Cost Index Report recommendations; and require disclosure of contributions for all vendors with public contracts over $17‚500.
+April 30‚ 2013– A bill (S-2748) is introduced by Senators James Beach (D-6) and Linda R. Greenstein (D-14) proposing a sweeping overall of campaign finance laws.
+It would establish a single statewide pay-to-play law; scale back the use of the “fair and open” loophole while still allowing it for state‚ county and municipal political party committees; expand disclosure requirements for independent groups; require disclosure of all contributions‚ not just those above $300; raise contribution limits in accordance with ELEC’s Cost Index Report recommendations; and require disclosure of contributions for all vendors with public contracts over $17‚500.

 February 19‚ 2015– Former State Sen. Joseph Coniglio agrees to settle a lawsuit filed by ELEC and the Attorney General’s Office over alleged illegal use of campaign funds to pay legal bills.
 Coniglio admitted no wrongdoing but agreed to a $100‚000 payment‚ including a $30‚000 payment to ELEC.